Mawashi: Techniques and rules

 Sometimes a rikishi may wear his mawashi in such a way as to give him some advantage over his opponent.
-He may wear it loosely to make it more difficult to be thrown, or he may wrap it tightly and splash a little water on it to help prevent his opponent from getting a good grip on it.
-His choice will depend on the type of techniques he prefers to employ in his bouts.
-Thus a wrestler preferring belt sumo will usually wear it more loosely, while those preferring pushing techniques will tend to wear the mawashi more tightly.
+He may wear it loosely to make it more difficult for an opponent to throw him, or may wrap it tightly and splash a little water on it to help prevent his opponent from getting a good grip on it.
+His choice depends on the techniques he employs in his bouts.
+Thus a wrestler who prefers belt sumo usually wears it more loosely, while one who prefers pushing techniques tend to wear the mawashi more tightly.

 If a wrestler's mawashi comes off during a tournament bout, he is automatically disqualified.
 This is extremely rare, but did occur in May 2000, when sandanme wrestler Asanokiri's mawashi came off during a match with Chiyohakuhō.
 However, for most of sumo's history, whether or not a wrestler's mawashi came off during a bout was considered irrelevant, and the policy of disqualification only came into place when Japan began adopting European attitudes towards nudity.